 Recommendations from teachers and counselors

-A good recommendation letter from your kid’s teacher or guidance counselor will go a long way in securing a place for him in his/her dream college.
-Let’s face it; everyone has a favorite teacher or teachers in school.
+A good recommendation letter from your kid’s teacher or guidance counsellor will go a long way in securing a place for him in his/her dream college.
+Let’s face it; everyone has a favourite teacher or teachers in school.
 A good recommendation from his/her teacher will assure the college’s admission department of your academic prowess and personal qualities.

 High school transcripts

-It’s also important that your ward takes up challenging courses during high-school and opt for AP and honors classes.
+It’s also important that your ward takes up challenging courses during high school and opts for AP and honours classes.
 Experts recommend that you take at least five core courses per semester.

 Finally, if your child still has time – perhaps a year or so – to apply for college admission, it is the right time to help him/her gain focus, discipline and clarity.
-Your child should engage in more extracurricular activities and make meaningful use of free time outside of school.
-He/she may join a NGO and provide voluntary services or come ahead to take up leadership positions in high-school.
+Your child should engage in more extracurricular activities and make meaningful use of free time outside of school to ensure all-round holistic development.
+He/she may join an NGO and provide voluntary services or come ahead to take up leadership positions in high school.
 All these efforts, apart from good grades, will help build and improve your child’s high-school CV and will be instrumental in getting them admission to a reputed college.